Who is Steven Donziger, the Jewish environmental lawyer who politicians want Biden to pardon next?

 “We believe that the legal case against Mr. Donziger, as well as the excessively harsh nature of the punishment against him, are directly tied to his prior work against Chevron,” the letter reads.

-In addition, the group “Free Donziger” has raised over $600,000 on Chuffed to pressure the White House into pardoning him.
-In the donation blurb, Donziger accuses the judge in his trial of having had financial ties to Chevron, which may have influenced the verdict.
+In addition, the group “Free Donziger” has raised more than $600,000 on Chuffed to lobby the White House for a pardon.
+In the donation blurb, Donziger accuses the judge in his trial of having had financial ties to Chevron, suggesting that may have influenced the verdict.

-Donziger has a Jewish family with a long history of activism and social justice, which has informed his advocacy.
+Donziger has a Jewish family with a long history of activism and social justice.

-Donziger grew up in the Jewish community of Jacksonville, Florida, according to a profile in Haaretz.
-His mother, Hester Donziger, also known as “Honey,” was a prominent social activist in the community.
-His maternal grandfather, Aaron E. Koota, was the son of Russian Jewish immigrants who later became New York State Supreme Court Judge.
+He grew up in the Jacksonville, Florida, according to a profile in Haaretz, where his mother, Hester Donziger, known as “Honey,” was a prominent activist in the community.
+His maternal grandfather, Aaron E. Koota, was the son of Russian Jewish immigrants who later became a New York State Supreme Court Judge.

-After his release from house arrest, Donziger posted a tribute on Instagram to his mother, in which he credited her sense of social justice for providing him with the strength to get through his detention period.
+After his release from house arrest, Donziger posted a tribute on Instagram to his mother.

-“Honey instilled in me so much for which I am deeply grateful,” Donziger told his followers on Instagram.
+“Honey instilled in me so much for which I am deeply grateful,” Donziger wrote.
 “She passed away in 2009 way too early.
 Got thru 993 days of detention in great part because of the lessons she taught me and my sister.”

 From Steven: